salesforce/lwc/docs/proposals/error-boundary.md

     </x-component-a>
 </template>
 ```
-Everything up to the root element will be unmounted.
-Neither x-component-a nor x-component-c will be rendered
+Default throw behavior will be observed.
+Component will not be unmounted.

 ### Out-of rendering lifecycle error example: